carmelosammarco/MerOC/README.md

 **The App For Windows can be downloaded from [HERE](https://www.dropbox.com/s/rjds1xvag67ygkc/MerOC-win.exe?dl=0).**

 It is still a prototype and then I will not guarantee that it will works.
-It is still in development but I just decided to give you a preview.
+I just decided to give you a preview.
 Just for your information and technical reason in tab 2 is missing conversion in shapefile.

 -------